 - We currently have a maximum capacity of 6 children per day in our group lessons

 - Masks are required for those not vaccinated

 - Your child must bring their own life jacket & water shoes.
 Long hair must be tied back.

-- Unless otherwise approved by program manager, the minimum participant age is 8
+- Unless otherwise approved by the CCC program manager, the minimum participant age is 8

 Liability & Medical Forms and Payment must be received by the CCC office before first lesson.